Edmund Kirby Smith: Trans-Mississippi Department

-Following the U.S. capture of the remaining strongholds at Vicksburg and Port Hudson and their closing of the Mississippi to the Confederacy, Smith was virtually cut off from the Confederate capital at Richmond.
+Following the Union capture of the remaining strongholds at Vicksburg and Port Hudson resulting in the closing of the Mississippi to the Confederacy, Smith was virtually cut off from the Confederate capital at Richmond.
 He had to command a nearly independent area of the Confederacy, with all the inherent administrative problems.
 The area became known in the Confederacy as "Kirby Smithdom".
 He was thought of as a virtual military dictator and negotiated directly with foreign countries.

-In the spring of 1864, General Taylor, directly under Smith's command, soundly defeated General Banks at the Battle of Mansfield in the Red River Campaign on April 8, 1864.
+On April 8, 1864, General Richard Taylor, directly under Smith's command, soundly defeated a combined Union Army and Navy incursion into the Trans-Missippippi under General Nathaniel P. Banks at the Battle of Mansfield in the Red River Campaign.
 After the Battle of Pleasant Hill on April 9, Smith joined Taylor and dispatched half of Taylor's army, Walker's Greyhounds, under the command of Major-General John George Walker, northward to defeat U.S. Major-General Frederick Steele's incursion into Arkansas.
 This decision, vehemently opposed by Taylor, caused great enmity between the two men.

 With the pressure relieved to the north, Smith attempted to send reinforcements east of the Mississippi.
 But, as in the case of his earlier attempts to relieve Vicksburg, it proved impossible due to U.S. Navy control of the river.
 Instead, he dispatched Major-General Sterling Price, with all available cavalry, on an unsuccessful invasion of Missouri.
 He conducted the war west of the river through small raids and guerrilla warfare.

-By now a general (as of February 19, 1864, one of seven generals in the Confederate Army), Smith negotiated the surrender of his department on May 26, 1865.
+By now a full general (as of February 19, 1864, one of seven full generals in the Confederate Army), Smith negotiated the surrender of his department on May 26, 1865.
 While Brigadier General Stand Watie and the 1st Cherokee Mounted Rifles regiment did not surrender until June 23, 1865, Smith was the last full general to do so and signed the terms of surrender in Galveston, Texas, on June 2, nearly eight weeks after Robert E. Lee's surrender.
 He immediately left the country for Mexico and then to Cuba, to escape potential prosecution for treason.

 In August of that year, General Beauregard's house near New Orleans was surrounded by Federal troops who suspected the general of harboring Smith.
 All the inhabitants were locked in a cotton press overnight.
 Beauregard complained to General Sheridan, who expressed annoyance at the treatment of the high-ranking officer, his erstwhile enemy.

-Smith returned to the United States later that year to take an oath of amnesty at Lynchburg, Virginia, on November 14, 1865.
+His amnesty having been negotiated by his wife, Smith returned to the United States later that year to take an oath of loyalty at Lynchburg, Virginia, on November 14, 1865.